Artist Spotlight – Joseph Plaskett

 “The art that I make and that I see others make confirms the miracle of being alive.
 Almost every day I live in a state of exaltation.
 The art of painting is sacred to me.
 It is central to all the other visual arts.
 This art is in a constant state of renewal.”
 From the artist’s biography on The Plaskett Foundation’s website, dated April 3, 2008: https://www.joeplaskett.com/plaskett-award/about-joseph-plaskett/

-The Canadian Art Preservation Foundation posts short biographies and information on artists and artwork from its permanent collection in a not-so-subtle attempt to capture your attention and interest in our mission, but we also just want to keep this artwork in view.
+The Canadian Art Preservation Foundation posts short biographies and information on artists and artwork from its collection in a not-so-subtle attempt to capture your attention and interest in our mission, but we also just want to keep this artwork in view.
 We are excited about the art we collect and want to share it with you.
 CAPF is a non-profit organization dedicated to preserving the artwork of Canada’s superstar artists for future generations to examine, study and exhibit – the ones you know and the ones you might not know so well.
 We accept artwork, journals, notes, letters, exhibition catalogues and anything else that might comprise a visual and/or intellectual “portrait” (ahem, please pardon the pun) of a particular artist.

 We archive, preserve and promote Canadian art.